DevOpsPlayground/Hands-on-with-HashiCorps-Terraform-on-AWS/README.md

 # Overview
 This Devops Playground will explore Infrastructure as Code with Hashicorp Terraform and  AWS.
 The plan is to automate the creation of AWS resources, using terraform.
-In order to display the full extent of Terraform's features, we will try to lauch two WebServer instances, and put them behind a load balancer, transparently, through a single, unified template.
+In order to display the full extent of Terraform's features, we will try to lauch two WebServer instances, and put them behind a load balancer, transparently, through a single, unified configuration file.

 ## Expected Solution
 Visualy, we should be able to create the below infrastructure from terraform, in one command.